jespa007/zetscript/README.md

 #### Call C++ code from ZetScript

-Call C++ code from ZetScript is possible by defining and register a C function.
+To call C++ code from ZetScript is done by defining and registering a C function.

 <pre lang="c++">
 #include "zetscript.h"